rkapl123/DBAddin/docs/DBFuncs.md

 The connection string is either given in the formula, or for standard configuration can be left out and is then set globally in the registry key `[HKEY_CURRENT_USER\Software\VB and VBA Program Settings\DBAddin\Settings\ConstConnString]

-`The returned list values are written into the Range denoted by "TargetRange".
+The returned list values are written into the Range denoted by "TargetRange".
 This can be

 *   just any range, resulting data being copied beginning with the left-uppermost cell
 *   a self-defined named range (of any size) as TargetRange, which resizes the named range to the output size.
 This named range can be defined (and set as function parameter) either before or after results have been queried.

-<span lang="EN-GB">There is an additional </span>`FormulaRange` <span lang="EN-GB">that can be specified to fill “associated” formulas (can be put anywhere (even in other workbooks), though it only allowed outside of the data area).
-This</span>`FormulaRange` <span lang="EN-GB">can be</span>
+There is an additional `FormulaRange` that can be specified to fill “associated” formulas (can be put anywhere (even in other workbooks), though it only allowed outside of the data area).
+This `FormulaRange` can be

-*   <span lang="EN-GB">either a one dimensional row-like range or a</span>
+*   either a one dimensional row-like range or
-*   <span style="font-family: Symbol;" lang="EN-GB"><span><span style="font-family: 'Times New Roman'; font-style: normal; font-variant: normal; font-weight: normal; font-size: 7pt; line-height: normal; font-size-adjust: none; font-stretch: normal;"></span></span></span><span lang="EN-GB">a self-defined named range (of any size extent, columns have to include all calculated/filled down cells) , which resizes the named range to the output size.
+*   a self-defined named range (of any size extent, columns have to include all calculated/filled down cells), which resizes the named range to the output size.
 This named range can be defined (and set as function parameter) either before or after results have been queried.
 Watch out when giving just one cell as the named range, this won't work as it's not possible in VBA to retrieve another assigned name of a cell and a hidden name us used to store the last extent of the formula range.
-The workaround is to assign at least two cells (columns or rows) to that name.</span>
+The workaround is to assign at least two cells (columns or rows) to that name.

 with formulas usually referring to cell-values fetched within the data area.
 All Formulas contained in this area are filled down to the bottom row of the `TargetRange`.
 In case the `FormulaRange` starts lower than the topmost row of `TargetRange`, then any formulas above are left untouched (e.g. enabling possibly different calculations from the rest of the data).
 If the `FormulaRange` starts above the `TargetRange`, then an error is given and no formulas are being refreshed down.
 If a `FormulaRange` is assigned within the data area, an error is given as well.

-<span lang="EN-GB">In case TargetRange is a named range and the FormulaRange is adjacent, the TargetRange is automatically extended to cover the FormulaRange as well.
-This is especially useful when using the compound TargetRange as a lookup reference (Vlookup).</span>
+In case TargetRange is a named range and the FormulaRange is adjacent, the TargetRange is automatically extended to cover the FormulaRange as well.
+This is especially useful when using the compound TargetRange as a lookup reference (Vlookup).

 The next parameter "`ExtendDataArea`" defines how DBListFetch should behave when the queried data extends or shortens: